Euro dips on reports ECB chief to leave, kiwi slumps as RBNZ takes easy stance

 "We're seeing a bit of dollar strength in context of the FOMC minutes, durable goods, and maybe just squaring up some shorts ahead of that," IG market analyst Tony Sycamore said.
 "But I just feel like we're in a bit of a holding pattern."

-Focus also remains on the geopolitical situation, with Iran and the U.S. reaching an understanding on the main "guiding principles" in a second round of indirect talks over their nuclear dispute on Tuesday, although a deal is not imminent, Iranian Foreign Minister Abbas Araqchi said.
+Focus also remains on geopolitics, with Iran and the U.S. reaching an understanding on the main "guiding principles" in a second round of indirect talks over their nuclear dispute on Tuesday, although a deal is not imminent, Iranian Foreign Minister Abbas Araqchi said.

-Elsewhere in Geneva, negotiators from Ukraine and Russia concluded the first of two days of U.S.-mediated peace talks, with Trump pressing Kyiv to act fast to reach a deal to end the four-year conflict.
+Elsewhere in Geneva, negotiators from Ukraine and Russia concluded the first of two days of U.S.-mediated peace talks, with U.S. President Donald Trump pressing Kyiv to act fast to reach a deal to end the four-year conflict.

 YEN SOFT, KIWI SLUMPS

-The Japanese yen was weaker on Wednesday at 153.73 per dollar.
+The Japanese yen was 0.3% weaker at 153.65 per dollar.
 It rose almost 3% last week, its biggest rise against the dollar in almost 15 months.

 The Trump administration announced three projects valued at $36 billion to be financed by Japan, the first of some $550 billion in projects Tokyo agreed to undertake in order to lower U.S. tariffs.

-"There was perhaps a view that these investments were never going to materialise but it looks like there are real projects," ING's Turner said.
+"There was perhaps a view that these investments were never going to materialise but it looks like there are real projects," said ING global head of research Chris Turner.

-"Investors are saying that if there is going to be a lot of direct investment into the U.S. from Japan, it could provide some support to dollar-yen."
+"Investors are saying that if there is going to be a lot of direct investment into the U.S. from Japan, it could provide some support to dollar-yen," Turner added.

-Policymakers said the monetary stance needs to stay accommodative to support the economic recovery.
+Policymakers said the monetary stance needed to stay accommodative to support the economic recovery.

-The Australian dollar weakened 0.2% to $0.7070, while the pound was steady at $1.3564 after mixed inflation figures that showed an easing in headline consumer prices but stubborn services inflation.
+The Australian dollar weakened 0.2% to $0.7072, while the pound was steady at $1.3574 after mixed UK inflation figures that showed an easing in headline consumer prices but stubborn services inflation.

+(Reporting by Samuel Indyk and Rocky Swift.
+Editing by Lincoln Feast, Anil D'Silva and Mark Potter)